Emili-code/ContactListApp/README.md

 # ContactListApp
 Steps to run Test Automation for https://thinking-tester-contact-list.herokuapp.com/:
 1. Open Visual Studio Code:
-Launch Visual Studio Code on your machine;
+Launch Visual Studio Code on your machine

 If not already installed, download and install it from https://code.visualstudio.com/

 3. Install Git: